Cardiovascular Nursing Care

 A 12-bed observation unit for patients who require close monitoring to determine the cause of their chest pain or heart-related problems.
 The nurse/patient ratio is 1:3 or 1:4 depending on the patients' needs.

-If you think you are having a heart attack or have pain in your chest, the WakeMed Emergency Department is equipped to provide the urgent, specialized care you need.
+If you think you are having a heart attack or have pain in your chest, WakeMed Emergency Departments are equipped to provide the urgent, specialized care you need.
 At any time of the day or night, patients receive immediate medical attention using the most advanced technology for diagnosis and treatment.